btmartin721/SNPio/snpio/docs/source/getting_started.rst

   :alt: Population Counts Bar Plot
   :figclass: img-responsive

   Figure 3: Population Counts (left) and proportion (right) Bar Plots, with the median number of individuals per population indicated by the dashed horizontal lines.
+The plot shows the number of individuals present in each population, with the median number of individuals per population indicated by the dashed horizontal line.

 Filtering Genotype Data with NRemover2
 --------------------------------------

-NRemover2 provides a variety of filtering methods to clean your genotype data.
+The ``NRemover2`` class provides a variety of filtering methods to clean your genotype data.
 Here is an example of how to apply filters to remove samples and loci with too much missing data, monomorphic sites, singletons, minor allele count (MAC), minor allele frequency (MAF), and more:

 .. code-block:: python